How can we protect our Intellectual Property Rights (IPR) effectively in China?

 The following are are the key points from my response:

 1. First of all, register your IPR in China, ASAP.

 All IP laws & regulations in China are based on the protection for legitimate registered IPR.
+From a Chinese perspective, "legitimate" means registered in China!
 Furthermore, for IP registration, China operates a “first-to-file” system, which means, whoever first applies for IPR will be granted ownership.
 That means if you want to protect your IP in China, you should register it in China.

 Whether you want to sell, buy, or manufacture in China, make sure you sign a Non-Disclosure Agreement (NDA) or a contract with NDA clauses with your partners, who are probably your distributors, suppliers or local staff.
 In the NDA, you may specify that a penalty will be payable once either party breaches it, no matter if any actual damage has be made.

-Though an NDA may work with a partner, you can’t stop any third party by signing an NDA with them.
-However, according to Regulations of the People's Republic of China on the Customs Protection of Intellectual Property Rights, you may register your IP with customs to stop the infringed upon goods being shipped out of China.
+Though an NDA may work with a partner, it is difficult to monitor all the suppliers in the marketplace.
+According to Regulations of the People's Republic of China on the Customs Protection of Intellectual Property Rights, you may register your IP with customs (port authority) to stop the infringed upon goods being shipped out of China.